INN/docs/README.md

 ## License

-These guides are licensed under a [Creative Commons BY-NC 3.0](http://creativecommons.org/licenses/by-nc/3.0/) license.
+All of these documents are licensed under a [Creative Commons BY-NC 3.0](http://creativecommons.org/licenses/by-nc/3.0/) license.
 You are free to share and to remix them (as long as you credit us) but you may not use them commercially without permission.

 ## Suggestions